myiy/STFNet/README.md

-# STFNet: A Strip Tree-Scan and Frequency-Aware Network for Road Extraction from Remote Sensing Images
+# TF-RoadNet: A Strip Tree-Scan and Frequency-Aware Network for Road Extraction from Remote Sensing Images

 When our paper is accepted, we will upload the code as soon as possible!